pbrisbin/aurget/doc/aurget.1.md

 ## OPTIONS

+`--aur3`
+  Use the AUR3 (https://aur.archlinux.org), which is the default.

+`--aur4`
+  Use the AUR4 (https://aur4.archlinux.org) instead of AUR3.
+This will
+  become the default on 2015-08-08, when the AUR4 will move to the aur-subdomain.

 `--sort` *MODE*
   Set the mode for sorting of search results.
 When *name*, sort the results by Name ascending.
 When *votes*, sort the results by Number of